mjangle1985/franklinCountyCovid/README.md

 # franklinCountyCovid
-A log model fit to predict Covid cases in Franklin county from the first day day of detection.
+A model fit to predict Covid cases in Franklin county, PA from the first day of detection.